[?] Subscribe To This Site

 Beans and Flatulence

-Many people fail to enjoy the health benefits of beans because of a side effects experienced by some people.
+Many people fail to enjoy the health benefits of beans because of the side effects experienced by some people.

-This is caused by a type of fibre found in beans, called oligosaccharides, which is composed of three to five sugar molecules linked together in such a way that the body cannot digest or absorb it.
+This is caused by a type of fibre found in beans, called oligo-saccharides, which is composed of three to five sugar molecules linked together in such a way that the body cannot digest or absorb them.

 Some Serving Suggestions